Research Project on Competence Development for Youth Work Through Trainings in the European Youth Programmes (RAY-COMP)

 The study aimed to better understand how competencies are developed in training under the European Youth Programmes and to find ways to improve these training opportunities.
-This is important for helping the youth sector and training providers to enhance skills and support the European Training Strategy.
+This focus on competence development for youth work is crucial for helping the youth sector and training providers enhance skills and support the European Training Strategy.

 The study included focus group interviews with training providers, trainers, and youth workers.
 They discussed the basis for training, the role of the European Training Strategy, how well training meets needs, and what helps or hinders training.
 The findings were reported in both Estonian and English.